 So after pondering this for a few days, I had a light bulb moment today!
 Yes blood orange season!
 Let's make a red Tiramisu!

-I think the Queen's Tea with Earl Grey and vanilla flavour gives this dessert a lighter feel.
+I think the French Earl Grey with Earl Grey and floral flavour gives this dessert a lighter feel.

 Hubby says it tastes great with blood orange sorbet and summery.
 Perfect for a wet cold Sydney winter night!

 - 1/2 cup (125ml) blood orange juice (about 1 orange)

 - 1/2 cup (125ml) strong Earl Grey, brewed and cooled